Power-Platform-Samples/Power-Platform-Timed-Survey/Power Virtual Agents Survey Solution/README.md

 Throuhgout this sample, we would be using the sharepoint list we would create now.

-# Creating a SharePoint List
+# Creating a Power Virtual Agent
-- Head over to sharepoint.com and sign in with your Microsoft account,
+- Head over to http://aka.ms/TryPVA and sign in with your Microsoft account,
 - Next click '+ New' and 'List' in the dropdown,
 - Click on 'Blank List', fill in the details
     * Name: Give your list a name.
 I'll name mine - SurveySolutions,